moderntesting/resources/codeofconduct.md

 ## Our Standards

-Overeall, ask anything.
+Overall, ask anything.
 Share your stories and ask questions about whatever is challenging you.
 This community is a great place to vet ideas or to get feedback on a variety of software development and testing challenges.
 We are powered by our members.

 As Phillip Armour would say, it provides a place for all of us to discover what we don't know we don't know.